An unbelievable Turkish breakfast, including borek, sausage and eggs and an array of fruits and vegetables.

-I can’t believe it will almost be a year since Joe and I traveled to one of our favorite places in the world.
-I have always dreamt of traveling to Istanbul and walking on the same pavement my ancestors have.
-Ever since I was young, my mom would always talk about her grandmother from Turkey and why we eat the foods I grew up on.
+I can't believe it will almost be a year since Joe and I traveled to one of our favorite places in the world.
+I had always dreamt of traveling to Istanbul and walking on the same pavement my ancestors have.

 There were 2 spectacular moments that I will never ever forget.
 The first was on the first night of our trip.
 We were exhausted, jet lagged and the only thing we saw was the inside of the cab and our hotel room.
 Then suddenly at about 3am, we were both woken by the pitter patter of rain drops over the city.
 We opened the window for fresh air and were instantly greeted with the call to prayer.
 It was chilling and beautiful.
 I believe it was the first call to prayer of the day, right before sunrise.
 We will never forget that.

 Woke up to a rainy 5am call to prayer. #istanbul

 The 2nd spectacular moment was lavishing over a true Turkish breakfast.
 One of the other reasons we chose to travel to Istanbul was right after we watched Anthony Bourdain's show, No Reservations.
 Joe and I were both in awe of the City, the food and especially the Turkish breakfast.
 So of course, Joe remembered the restaurant where Bourdain went and we went on our merry way.
 In true language barrier fashion, we managed to tell the cab driver the restaurant, called Kale but pronounced Ka-LAY (if I remember correctly) and 20 minutes later we were ready to feast on the best breakfast of our entire lives.